nexus9111/node_js_rest_api_boilerplate/README.md

 # nodejs_boilerplate_rest_api

-🚀 This is all you need as a NodeJS rest API simple and secure boilerplate
+🚀 This is all you need as a NodeJS rest API simple and secure boilerplate.
+I wanted to create something simple and easy to use for my future projects.
+I hope you will like it and that it will help you.

 ## ℹ️ Informations